 - Reconnect the power cable to the monitor.
 The other end should be plugged directly into the electrical outlet.
 No UPS or lightning protection device

 - Reconnect the HDMI video cable and try again.
-Your signal should be turned on again.
+Your signal should be turned on also.

 Method 2: Change the monitor input source to HDMI

-Monitors with HDMI input typically have a variety of signal sources, including VGA, DP, and DVI.
+Monitors with HDMI input typically have various signal sources, including VGA, DP, and DVI.
 VGA input is usually the default input.
 To set up the source for HDMI, we need to change the settings in the monitor menu.

 If you have multiple HDMI inputs, you’ll need to try all of them to check if it works.
-Alternatively, you can check the name of the HDMI input you put the cable in on the back of the monitor and match that input to the source in the menu.
+Alternatively, you can check the HDMI input name you put the cable in on the monitor’s back and match that input to the menu’s source.

-If the methods above don’t get your input signal back, then you would be better off contacting support.
+If the methods above don’t get your input signal back, you would be better off contacting support.
 This mainly applies to people that never receive a signal from their HDMI input after purchasing.
 Dell has acknowledged the HDMI issue with the S2716DG monitor running on A00 and A01 versions.
-The understanding is that the HDMI bug has been corrected for both PCs and XBOX or Play Station in the A03 revision.
-You can indicate the calibration number of the monitor by checking that check box or by checking the sticker behind the screen at the end of the serial number as shown in the image below.
+The understanding is the HDMI bug has been corrected for both PCs and XBOX or Play Station in the A03 revision.
+You can indicate the monitor’s calibration number by checking that check box or by checking the sticker behind the screen at the end of the serial number, as shown in the image below.